Kourtney Kardashian Reveals The Real Reason Why She Invited Sofia Richie To Finland For Family Trip

 Kourtney and Disick dated for almost a decade and had their three children throughout the duration of their relationship.
 The couple parted ways in 2015.
 The next year, Disick and Richie became an item.
 Richie was already friends with Kylie Jenner before the two got together.

 The Inquisitr previously reported that Richie does decide to go to Finland with the exes.
-In one scene from the trip, Kourtney, Disick and Richie are sitting in a hot tub as Kourtney critiques Richie’s makeup.
+In one scene from the trip, Kourtney, Disick, and Richie are sitting in a hot tub as Kourtney critiques Richie’s makeup.
 The reality star shared techniques with Richie on how to blend her face better, which reportedly annoyed Disick.
 Disick then leaves the hot tub visibly upset, and Kourtney is confused as to what happened.
 Kourtney later tells the KUWTK producers that she felt like Disick was being “negative” on the trip, even though it was his idea for them to go on the trip together.

 The Finland trip will be Richie’s KUWTK debut.
-While Richie hasn’t been on the show before, Kourtney has said that she, Richie and Disick have always had a positive dynamic.
+While Richie hasn’t been on the show before, Kourtney has said that she, Richie, and Disick have always had a positive dynamic.

 Keeping Up with the Kardashians airs Sundays (9 p.m.
 EST) on E!